 - Exit from project – changed from 3 years from completion of minimum capitalisation or from the date of receipt of each installment/ tranche of FDI, whichever is later, to completion of the project or after development of trunk infrastructure i.e. roads, water supply, street lighting, drainage and sewerage.

-Annual Finance Budget – The annual Indian finance budget was announced by the Finance Minister in Parliament on February 28, 2015.
+The Finance Minister announced the annual Indian finance budget in Parliament on February 28, 2015.
 All budget proposals are subject to Indian central legislative approval.
 The following are some key highlights of the proposed changes applicable to foreign subsidiary companies (treated as domestic companies) in India:

 - Reduction in the rate of Corporate Tax from 30% to 25% over the next 4 years.